 Criminals who go unnoticed during their surveillance stage will likely proceed to the next step and execute their plan.
 Transit employees need to be aware of passengers or people on transit property who exhibit signs of potential execution of criminal and terrorist plans.
-Table 3 lists signs of the potential execution of terrorist or criminal activity.
+Table 3 lists these signs.

+TABLE 3

-TABLE 3Signs of Potential Terrorist or Criminal Execution Activity
+Signs of Potential Terrorist or Criminal Execution Activity

-Inappropriate clothing for the season Repeatedly patting upper body Exposed wires Appearing in a trance Excessive fidgeting, clock-watching and area-scanning Appearing to be in disguise Rigid posture with minimal body movement, arms close to sides Drastic and sudden change of appearance (e.g., shaved body hair, increased mass from explosive vest) Unresponsive, distant and/or inattentive
+Inappropriate clothing for the season Repeatedly patting upper body Exposed wires Appearing in a trance-like state Excessive fidgeting, clock-watching and area-scanning Appearing to be in disguise Rigid posture with minimal body movement, arms close to sides Drastic and sudden change of appearance (e.g., shaved body hair, increased mass from explosive vest) Unresponsive, distant and/or inattentive